TheClams/yarig/Readme.md

   - [ ] Support partial counter (for counter larger than register size)
   - [x] Add parsing of LogicExpr (currently logic expression works only for SystemVerilog)
   - [x] Add check on password not being partial fields
+  - [ ] Add check that address is well aligned with bus size
   - [ ] Add check that reset value fit the field width
   - [ ] Add check on software/hardware access compatibility (simultaneous write): automatically add write control mecanism on hardware (we or hwset depending on bit width)